 The handbook and the web platform, prepared by the Odisha Renewable Energy Development Agency, were released by Naveen.
 He said it would be “useful in making the Rooftop Solar Programme easily accessible to the common citizens”.

-Science and technology minister Badri Narayan Patra said: “The good thing in the rooftop solar programme is that individual consumers can invest money for installation of the solar power system on their house rooftop.
-They can use the solar power and also sell the surplus one to the state government through Net-Meter.”
+Science and technology minister said: “The good thing in the rooftop solar programme is that individual consumers can invest money for the installation of the solar power system on their house rooftop.
+They can use solar power and also sell the surplus one to the state government through Net-Meter.”